 The truth of the matter is that no matter how careful one is, they are bound to experience hypers or hypos from time to time.

-There are certain diabetes medications (as well as insulin) which can result in hypos.
+There are certain diabetes medications (as well as insulin) that can result in hypos.

 That’s why it’s so important to check in with one’s professional healthcare team to make sure that our current treatment does not cause hypos.